Strategic Intelligence Briefing · Prepared for the Condor Software leadership teamIndependent research by BioCreative Strategies

 Built for Condor specifically

-with at least one industry-sponsored trial in the last 24 months
+subset with at least one industry-sponsored trial in the last 24 months

 PIs with verifiable biotech founder / SAB ties — the highest-priority outreach cohort